September 11, 2019

 - Nantucket Marine (508) 228-6505.
 Boats sales and service.

 The anchorages in Nantucket Harbor (see chart) are all outside the main mooring fields and a good distance from the Town Pier (just south of the Boat Basin), where the public dinghy dock is located.
-Free restroom, shower and pumpout facilities are located here, as well.
-You can often find room to anchor in 7’ to 9’ of water in a few spots east of the main mooring field.
+Free restroom, shower, and pump-out facilities are located here, as well.
+You can often find room to anchor in 7 to 9 feet of water in a few spots east of the main mooring field.
 The holding ground is mixed sand and grass, but be aware that the strong, shifting currents can create rode issues, especially for deep-keeled sailboats.
 Another potential spot to drop the hook is northwest of Brant Point.
 This area is protected by the jetties and Brant Point, but is a rather long (and sometimes wet) dinghy ride to town.

 A free town-managed launch ramp can be found at the base of Brant Point, adjacent to Childrens Beach.
 However, street parking is extremely limited.